rragrawal/rragrawal.github.io/publications.md

 * {: .spaced :} **No more beating about the bush: A Step towards idiom handling for Indian Language NLP** [<i class="fas fa-file-pdf"></i>](https://www.aclweb.org/anthology/L18-1048.pdf)
   Agrawal R., Kumar V. C., Muralidharan V. and Sharma D.

-  *Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC), 2018*
+  *Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC), Miyazaki, Japan, 2018*
 * {: .spaced :} **Building an effective MT system for English-Hindi using RNN’S**
   Agrawal R. and Sharma D.